 A child can only attend school 48 hours after last sickness episode in order to contain the spread of sickness bugs.
-Coronavirus related guidance will be followed as required.
+In the event of a national health emergency, related guidance will be followed as required.

 Medic-alert Bracelets or Necklaces